Léon Hennique

-Léon Hennique (4 November 1850 – 25 December 1935) was a French naturalistic novelist and playwright.
+Léon Hennique (4 November 1850, Basse-Terre, Guadeloupe - 25 December 1935, Paris) was a French naturalistic novelist and playwright.
+He is buried at Ribemont.

 Life

 Léon Hennique was born in Basse-Terre, Guadeloupe, the son of the naval infantry officer Agathon Hennique.
 He studied painting, but after the Franco-Prussian War of 1870 devoted himself to literature and became a naturalistic novelist and dramatist.
 He was a friend of Émile Zola, but broke with him over the Dreyfus Affair.

-He died in Paris on 25 December 1935 and is buried at Ribemont.
+Guy de Maupassant has dedicated the novel, "La Rempailleuse", to him.

+As a fellow testamentary and legatee with Alphonse Daudet and Edmond de Goncourt, he helped found the Académie Goncourt.
+He served as its president from 1907 to 1912.

+He contributed to Les Soirées de Médan (1880), with his L'Affaire du Grand 7.

+He was appointed as a knight of the Legion of Honor in 1895.
+He was later promoted as an officer in 1908, then a commander in 1932.
+With each promotion he received, he was decorated by a member of the Académie Goncourt: Alphonse Daudet on January 27, 1985, then Gustave Geoffroy on February 5, 1908, and finally Pol Neveux on March 7, 1932.

 His daughter was the symbolist poet Nicolette Hennique.